AI-ron-Man/LAV-DF/README.md

 In the script, there will be a temporal inference results generated in `output` directory, and the AP and AR scores will be printed in the console.

+Note please make sure only one GPU is visible to the evaluation script.

 ## References

-If you find this work useful in your research, please cite it.
+If you find this work useful in your research, please cite them.

+The conference paper,
 ```bibtex
 @inproceedings{cai2022you,
   title={Do You Really Mean That?
 Content Driven Audio-Visual Deepfake Dataset and Multimodal Method for Temporal Forgery Localization},